PhilipQuirke/SkyCombAnalystHelp/README.md

 to collect information on wild animal populations in an automated, robust, repeatable, cost-effective & safe way.

 ## Video Introduction
-This 4 minute introductory video overviews the tool https://www.youtube.com/watch?v=QY1EAinyYJM
+This 4 minute introductory video overviews the tool https://www.youtube.com/watch?v=QY1EAinyYJM .
+The product interface has improved since this video was made.

 ## Description
 The SkyComb Analyst tool processes data collected by drones equipped with thermal video cameras.
 It detects animals: